Leg Injury Compensation Claims

 Leg injuries are unfortunately a fairly common occurrence.
 Between 2002 and 2003, statistics from the Department of Health England show that over 68,000 people received treatment for lower leg injuries.

-Our panel of accident solicitors have helped many people claim leg injury compensation following a wide range of different accident types.
+Leg injury compensation can be awarded following a wide range of different accident types.
 This includes the following:

 - bicycle accidents